Onlinewerkrooster/owr-public-doc/OWRAPIRevenue.md

 ## Revenue API

-The Revenue API is intended to push revenue data from a cash register to the Onlinewerkrooster.be application.
+The Revenue API is to query from or send revenue related data to the Onlinewerkrooster.be application.

 ### Endpoint